-Incomplete Grades - Grades of Incomplete in any Social Sciences course can be assigned only to students who have an emergency arise during the last two weeks of the course.
+Incomplete Grades - Grades of Incomplete in any Social Sciences course can only be assigned to students who have an emergency arise during the last two weeks of the course.

 To receive an Incomplete, students must:

-- Submit a written request to the instructor prior to the last face-to-face class meeting.
-For online courses, the Incomplete request must be received no later than the week before the Final Exam period begins. - To receive an Incomplete, students must have completed no less than 60 percent of the course requirements and be passing the course at the time the request for an Incomplete is submitted.
+- Submit a written request to the instructor before the last face-to-face class meeting.
+For online courses, a written Incomplete request must be received no later than the week before the Final Exam period begins. - Have completed no less than 60 percent of the course requirements and be passing the course at the time the request for an Incomplete is submitted.